BSET Annual Meeting 2019

 Quick Fire Debates:

-- The evidence for raised mortality related to drug eluting technologies suggests we should stop using until further evaluation: David Shaw vs Sanjay Patel
+- The evidence for raised mortality related to drug eluting technologies suggests we should stop using until further evaluation: Chris Twine vs Sanjay Patel

 - Radically new endovascular technologies should not be used outside of clinical trials that require ethical approval: Germano Melissano vs Mark Farber